JYeop/react-native-responsive-number/README.md

 ## Elements

-- responsiveNumber: Returns a number based on the size of the 'iPhone X or XS'.
+- responsiveNumber(function): Returns a number based on the size of the 'iPhone X or XS'.
 Maybe you will use this more than below functions.

 ```js
 import { StyleSheet } from "react-native";